cyrusimap/cyrus-imapd/docsrc/imap/developer/compiling.rst

     :header: "Package", "Debian", "RedHat",  "Required for ``make check``?", "Notes"
     :widths: 20,15,15,5,45

-    `lmdb`_, lmdb-dev, lmdb, "no", "Lightning Memory-Mapped Database Manager (LMDB) backend for Cyrus IMAP databases.
-LMDB requires database environments to be set to a (user-configurable) maximum size.
-The Cyrus backend uses 512MB as default size.
-Cyrus installations may override this by setting the environment variable CYRUSDB_LMDB_MAXSIZE.
-The value of this variable must be an integer, optionally followed (without space) by 'mb' or 'gb' to define the maximum size in bytes, megabytes or gigabytes.
-The size should be a multiple of the OS page size. "
     `mysql`_ or `mariadb`_, libmysqlclient-dev or libmariadb-dev, mysql-devel or mariadb-devel, "no", "MariaDB or MySQL development headers, to allow Cyrus IMAP to use it as the backend for its databases.